 • Footprint: Although some tents have bathtub style floors with a heavy, waterproof fabric at the bottom, that area is also the most prone to abrasion and abuse.
 If your tent didn’t come with a separate footprint, invest in a good tarp that you can use to create a protective layer between your tent and the ground.

 • Repair Kit: Invest in a good repair kit that can help you make small repairs on the fly.
 It’s amazing how much rain can seep through even a tiny tear in the fabric and ruin a good night’s sleep.
 Don’t forget to pack your repair kit in the tent sack.

 When you reach your chosen campsite, take some time to select the right spot to pitch your tent.
 Consider the following things while choosing your spot -

-- In established and well trodden campsites, choose spots that have already been used for camping to keep the impacted area limited.
+ii.
+In established and well-trodden campsites, choose spots that have already been used for camping to keep the impacted area limited.

-- In pristine and less traveled areas, disperse use and distribute your tents in a way that it does not create new campsites.
+iii.
+In pristine and less travelled areas, disperse use and distribute your tents in a way that it does not create new campsites.
 Anyone who comes after you should not be able to see that area has been used for camping.

-- Seek elevated spots, and avoid depressions, or potential drainage channels.
+ii.
+Seek elevated spots, and avoid depressions or potential drainage channels.
 When it rains, water will collect at local depressions, while elevated areas will remain dry.

 Clean out and dry your tent once you’re back from your trip.
-Check all the components and inventory them.
+Check all the components and prepare an inventory of them.
 Make any repairs that may be required.
 Apart from ensuring your tent is ready for its next adventure, this will also increase the longevity of your tent.